 Chaos Theory is the popular term used to describe a novel, quite revolutionary approach to a wide range of mathematical, pure science, and applied science fields.
 Instead of the term chaos theory many people prefer the terms "complexity theory" or "dynamic systems theory."
 Chaos theory is a new paradigm, that transcends the limitations of conventional science.

-The fundamental lesson of chaos theory is that the behavior of a wide range of "dynamic systems" (the atmosphere, the solar system) is extremely sensitive to minute fluxes in initial conditions, thus making it virtually impossible to obtain accurate medium-term and long-term predictions.
-This finding opens the door to solving or coping with a wide range of heretofore vexing problems.
+The fundamental lesson of chaos theory is that the behavior of a wide range of dynamic systems (the atmosphere, the solar system) is extremely sensitive to minute fluxes in initial conditions, thus making it virtually impossible to obtain accurate medium-term and long-term predictions.

 Society for Chaos Theory in Psychology & Life

 The purpose of the Society for Chaos Theory in Psychology and Life Sciences is to provide a forum for scholars and practitioners who share an interest in the application of nonlinear dynamical systems models in psychology, social sciences and life sciences.
 Members of SCTPLS share an interest in a wide range of nonlinear dynamical phenomena, such as chaos theory, catastrophe theory, fractal geometry, and far-from-equilibrium systems, and they appreciate the wide range of possibilities for application in such areas as clinical and organizational psychology, neurobehavioral science, medicine, economy, biology and education. - Society for chaos theory.